prabhuramachandran/automan-scipy2024/slides/01_intro.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-## Learn the general idea
+## Learn the general approach to automation

 <br/>

 - Want to learn the general approach

 - automan is one particular option
-- Can use any other tool too
+- Can use any other tool also

 <!-- #endregion -->